unified-font-object/ufo-spec/extensions.md

 	- round to integers: no
 	- autohint: yes

-This data could be stored in `fontinfo.plist` with this serialization structure:
+This data could be stored in `lib.plist` with this serialization structure:

 ```xml
 <key>com.somefoundry.productionTool</key>